Maddy Prespakis

 Madison Prespakis (born 2 November 2000) is an Australian rules footballer playing for the Essendon Football Club in the AFL Women's (AFLW).
 She previously played for the Carlton Football Club from 2019 to season 6.
-A midfielder who won multiple accolades at junior level and played in the VFL Women's (VFLW) as a teenager, Prespakis won the 2019 AFL Women's Rising Star award in her debut season and the 2020 AFL Women's best and fairest award in her second season.
+Prespakis won the 2019 AFL Women's Rising Star award in her debut season and the 2020 AFL Women's best and fairest award in her second season.
 She is a three-time AFL Women's All-Australian, three-time Carlton best and fairest winner and was the inaugural Essendon best and fairest winner in season 7.
+Prespakis is Essendon's games record holder with 51 games.

 Early life

 Prespakis is the daughter of Damien and Jody.
 Her mother is an Indigenous Australian from the Djadjawurrung tribe.
 Prespakis has three siblings: twin sister Annalea, Georgie and Jimmy; She attended Gisborne Secondary College and supported growing up.

 Prespakis began playing football at four years old through the Auskick program in Romsey, north-west of Melbourne.
 She played in boys' teams at first, before representing the under-15 Sunbury girls side.

 In 2017, Prespakis played in the premiership-winning Calder Cannons side in the TAC Cup Girls.
 She was named in the league's team of the year and placed second in the league's best and fairest with 20 votes.
 She competed at the 2017 AFL Women's Under 18 Championships for Vic Metro and was named in the All-Australian squad.
 In October, Prespakis was named in the 2018 AFLW Academy squad as one of twenty-nine seventeen-year-old prospects.
 As part of this squad, she trained with the and over the following months.

 In 2018, Prespakis became captain of the Calder Cannons and won their best and fairest award with 113 out of a possible 120 votes.
 She was again named in the TAC Cup Girls Team of the Year and tied with Nina Morrison for the league best and fairest.
 She again competed at the 2018 AFL Women's Under 18 Championships; she shared the competition's most valuable player award with Morrison on 16 votes apiece, won Vic Metro's most valuable player award and was named in the All-Australian side.
 She played in an exhibition game for Victoria, acting as a curtain raiser for the E. J. Whitten Legends Game.
 Prespakis amassed 21 disposals in Victoria's win, the most of any player.
 Aside from under-18 competitions, she also played six matches for in the VFL Women's (VFLW).

 Ahead of the 2018 AFL Women's draft, Prespakis was widely predicted to be taken with one of the first selections.
 Prospective draftees were required to nominate a state or region they wished to play in; Prespakis selected the Melbourne metropolitan area, citing a wish to remain home with her family.
 This prevented from recruiting her with pick one or two and allowed Carlton the opportunity to select her with pick three.